simpleanalytics/docs/_docs/50_api/20_export-visits.md

 1598968423,2020-09-01T13:53:43.000Z,https://blog.simpleanalytics.com/,simpleanalytics.com,simpleanalytics.com,blog.simpleanalytics.com,js,true,simpleanalytics.com,,,,,,,1366,1366,1366,616,1366,768,1b69a6fb-dbbf-4871-a4f6-6b81edf753cb
 ```

-We are not planning to remove this functionality but please don't use it for new projects.
+This functionality is deprecated but we keep it for backward compatibility.
+It's recommended to not use it for new projects.

 </details>